$BKT$ transitions in classical and quantum long-range systems: Conclusions

 Let us notice that we cannot derive any prediction from our analysis of the $2d$ $XY$ model in the region $\sigma < 7/4$ ($\sigma<1$ for the case of the $XXZ$ quantum chain).
-It would be interesting then to extend our analysis to such region, also in order to understand whether the quantum to classical mapping we established is still valid.
+It would be important to extend our analysis to the $\sigma < 7/4$ region, in order to determine whether the transition is a second-order one, as one would expect, and also whether the quantum to classical mapping we established is still valid.

 Finally, it would be interesting to study the LR Villain model, in order to establish the failure of the Villain approximation to reproduce the phase diagram of the $2d$ LR $XY$ universality.